 Heck, there is even a famous movie set there entitled “The Beach.”
 And, because of that reputation, some of Thailand’s beaches can get downright crowded.

 But do you want to know a little secret?

 Almost everywhere in Thailand, it’s possible to find a less touristed and quiet beach, even on the popular islands.
 All you have to do is ask some locals where the tranquil secret beaches are and work out your transport there (again, this is where a scooter comes in handy).

-7. There are Lots of Cheap Transport Options
+11. Thailand Offers Lots of Cheap Transport Options

 Speaking of transport, scooters aren’t the only ride in town in Thailand.
 Tuk-tuks are everywhere, relatively affordable, and worth taking if only for the experience.

-8. Songkran is Worth Planning a Trip Around
+12. Songkran is Worth Planning a Trip Around

 There are a lot of really cool experiences to have as a solo traveler in Thailand, but Songkran is by far my favorite.